NullDev/nulldev.org/blog/posts/activation-functions.md

 If you stacked multiple **linear layers** without any non-linear activations, the entire network would still collapse into a **single linear transformation**.
 In other words, no matter how many layers you add, the network could only ever represent straight decision boundaries.

 Activation functions introduce **non-linearities** between layers, which let networks approximate arbitrarily complex functions.
-This is what makes deep learning powerful: with enough non-linearities and data, neural nets can model intricate decision surfaces like speech, images, or language.
+That's the concept of [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning).
+With enough non-linearities and data, neural nets can model intricate decision surfaces like speech, images, or language.

 A simple example:
 - A network with no activations can only model a line.